-Be sure to put the lines "from Myro import " and " init()" at the beginning of the file (after the required comments).
+Be sure to put the lines "from Myro import \" and " init()" at the beginning of the file (after the required comments).
 The TA will type avoidWalls() to start your robot moving, so you don't need to include a call to that function in your homework file.
+Submit your code to the t-square assignment.